eigenfoo/old-eigenfoo.github.io/drafts/2018-09-12-bayesian-nlp.md

-Originally introduced as a paper at [NIPS 2007](https://papers.nips.cc/paper/3208-probabilistic-matrix-factorization), _probabilistic matrix factorzation_ essentially the exact same model as NMF, but with uncorrelated (a.k.a. "spherical") multivariate Gaussian priors placed on the rows and columns of $$U$$ and $$V$$.
-Expressed as a hierarchical model, the graph would look like this:
+Originally introduced as a paper at [NIPS 2007](https://papers.nips.cc/paper/3208-probabilistic-matrix-factorization), _probabilistic matrix factorzation_ is  essentially the exact same model as NMF, but with uncorrelated (a.k.a. "spherical") multivariate Gaussian priors placed on the rows and columns of $$U$$ and $$V$$.
+Expressed as a graphical model, PMF would look like this:

 <figure>
     <a href="/assets/images/pmf.png"><img style="float: middle" src="/assets/images/pmf.png"></a>